seven1m/honcho/README.md

 *Honcho is a Sidekiq- and Resque-aware process manager.*

+**Note: I didn't realize when I made this that there was already [Honcho](https://github.com/nickstenning/honcho), a clone of Foreman in Python.
+Sorry for the confusion.
+I might end up renaming this.**

 You can use it in place of Foreman if you need to manage several instances of Sidekiq and/or Resque and don't necessarily need them all to run at once.